Latent Spectral Regularization for Continual Learning: Related Work

 A prominent challenge for enhancing \textit{rehearsal methods} is the imbalance between stream and replay data.
 This can cause a continually learned classifier to struggle to produce unified predictions and be biased towards recently learned classes~\citep{wu2019large}.
 Researchers have proposed solutions such as architectural modifications of the model~\citep{douillard2020podnet}, alterations to the learning objective of the final classifier~\citep{caccia2022new}, or the use of representation learning instead of cross-entropy~\citep{cha2021co2l}.
 Our proposal similarly reduces the intrinsic bias of \textit{rehearsal methods}; it does so by enforcing a desirable property on the model’s latent space through a geometrically motivated regularization term that can be combined with any existing replay method.

 A strain of recent CL approaches similarly conditions the model's representation to facilitate clustering by means of a contrastive regularization objective.
-SCR~\citep{mai2021supervised} enforces consistency between two views of the input batch by leveraging the Supervised Contrastive loss~\citep{khosla2020supervised}; differently, CSCCT~\citep{ashok2022class} pairs an explicit latent-space clustering objective that prevents the dispersion of previously-learned class boundaries with a controlled transfer objective preventing negative transfer from dissimilar classes.
+SCR~\citep{mai2021supervised} enforces consistency between two views of the input batch by leveraging the Supervised Contrastive loss~\citep{khosla2020supervised}; PRD~\citep{asadi2023prd} employs the same loss, in aid to a prototype-based classifier; differently, CSCCT~\citep{ashok2022class} pairs an explicit latent-space clustering objective with a controlled transfer objective preventing negative transfer from dissimilar classes.
 In our experimental section, we compare our proposal against representatives of this family of methods.
 This allows us to make some interesting observations on how distinct formulations of a similar clustering objective lead to the emergence of different characteristics in latent space geometry.

-The use of pre-trained models~\citep{boschini2022transfer, wang2022learning}, exploiting also transformers architectures~\citep{vaswani2017attention}, has been showing increasing popularity in the recent CL literature.
+The use of pre-trained models~\citep{boschini2022transfer, wang2022learning}, also exploiting transformers architectures~\citep{vaswani2017attention}, has been showing increasing popularity in the recent CL literature.
 We leave the testing of \methnam on those settings for future work, and evaluate our proposal in the more common "train from scratch" scenario.